Welcome to All Worlds Wayfarer

 Simultaneous, Previously Published, and Multiple Submissions

 We accept simultaneous submissions, but please let us know if your story is accepted for publication elsewhere.
 We will consider previously published submissions as long as you currently own all the rights to your story, but we prioritize unpublished content.
-Please submit only one story at a time to All Worlds Wayfarer and wait for a response before submitting another.
+Please submit only one story at a time to All Worlds Wayfarer and wait for a response before submitting another story.
 We aim to respond to all submissions within one month.

 Publishing with Us

-Selection goes both ways: please make sure we're right for your goals before you submit.
+Selection goes both ways: Please make sure we're right for your goals before you submit.

 If your story is published with All Worlds Wayfarer, we retain exclusive digital publishing rights for six months.
 Afterward, we will keep the story available in our archives, but all rights revert to you.
 Note that your story will then be considered previously published, which may affect future submission opportunities with other markets.

 We proofread accepted stories prior to their publication.
 We may also perform light copyediting, in which case you will have the right to approve or decline the changes.
 We will not perform any developmental edits.